 A listing agent is a real estate professional who represents the seller in a real estate transaction.
-The listing agent, or seller’s agent, lists the home for sale and works on the seller’s behalf to sell the home at a price and under terms that are best for their client.
+The listing agent, or seller’s agent, lists the home for sale and works on the seller’s behalf to sell the home at the best price and under the best terms for their client.

 Listing Agent Vs. Buyer’s Agent

-In most real estate transactions, there are two types of agents: a listing agent and a buyer’s agent.
+In most real estate transactions, two types of agents are involved: a listing agent and a buyer’s agent.
 Listing agents help sellers price, stage and market their property, show it off to prospective buyers and negotiate offers.
-A buyer’s agent represents the interests of the home buyer in a real estate transaction, and works to help them find their new home and negotiate a fair price.
+A buyer’s agent represents the interests of the home buyer in a real estate transaction and works to help them find their new home and negotiate a fair price.

 In some instances, a buyer and seller may use the same agent.
-However, this practice, known as dual agency, is frowned upon (and illegal in some states) because it can become a conflict of interest.
-If an agent does work with both buyer and seller, they should not work in the interest of either party; instead, they should focus on moving the transaction forward, which can be difficult to do.
+However, this practice – known as dual agency – is frowned upon (and illegal in some states) because it can become a conflict of interest.
+If an agent does work with both buyer and seller, they shouldn’t work in the interests of either party but focus on moving the transaction forward, which can be hard to do.

 What Are The Benefits Of Working With A Listing Agent?

-Selling a home can be stressful, especially for first-time sellers who don’t know what to expect.
+Selling a home can be a bit stressful, especially for first-time sellers who don’t know what to expect.
 A listing agent can help by taking on some of the burden and providing the information and resources needed to help sellers make informed decisions.
-Let’s look at a few tasks the listing agent will typically perform throughout the process of selling your home.
+Here are some tasks the listing agent will typically perform throughout the process of selling your home:

-- Provide professional consultation: A listing agent can help prepare you for the process by walking you through each step and telling you what to expect along the way.
+- Provide professional consultation.
+A listing agent can help prepare you for the process by walking you through each step and telling you what’s coming next.

 - Determine an asking price for the home.
 Setting a competitive price gives your house a better chance of selling for the highest price possible as quickly as possible.
 A listing agent will do a comparative market analysis (CMA) of your home to find the best price based on your home’s square footage, age, location and features.